Tell us about yourself, where are you from?

 What is your creative background?
 How did you get into dance?

 I started at a young age in my neighbourhood conservatory.
-I started with ballet, then did some contemporary, and after I got a little older I went to New York and trained in styles like street jazz, heels, modern, and the later I found out about Vogueing.
+I started with ballet, and then did some contemporary, and after I got a little older I went to New York and trained in styles like street jazz, heels, modern, and then later I found out about Vogueing which evolved out of the Harlem ballroom scene in the 1960s.

 What is your favourite style of dance?

 My style of heart is Vogueing.
 It’s what makes me feel the most free and is closest to my personality.
-I love to watch flamenco also, it is so strong and intense in the body language.
+I also love to watch flamenco; it is so strong and intense in the body language.

 What inspires you?